devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### restoreWorkspace <a name="restoreWorkspace"></a>
+This function will clone your repository into the workspace directory.
 #### parameter
 1. (Optional) Name of the workspace repository {"workspace": string} (Default is the playbook-name)